22 Fall Activities in Chicago: Fall Colors, Food & Attractions

 Walk or Bike Along the Illinois Prairie Path, DuPage County

-Prairie ecosystems are in danger from urban and suburban development, but the Illinois Prairie Path has set out to protect them and help grow a deep appreciation for them.
+Prairie ecosystems are threatened by urban and suburban development, but the Illinois Prairie Path has set out to protect them and help people develop a deep appreciation for them.

-One big bonus: you enjoy these incredible landscapes, which are just a 40-minute drive west of the city.
+One big bonus: you enjoy these incredible landscapes just a 40-minute drive west of the city.

 Walk or bike through the area and enjoy the incredible fall colors while they last!